Ferdinand I of Portugal: Life

 This conduct, although it raised a serious insurrection in Portugal, did not at once result in a war with Henry.
 However, the outward concord was soon disturbed by intrigues with John of Gaunt, Duke of Lancaster, brother of Edward the Black Prince, who entered into a secret treaty with Ferdinand for the expulsion of Henry from his throne.
 The war which followed was unsuccessful, and peace was again made in 1373, with a treaty that enforced the exile of Ferdinand's last Galician supporters.

-On the death of Henry in 1379, the Duke of Lancaster once more put forward his claims, and again found an ally in Portugal.
-In 1381, conflict erupted on the Portuguese-Castilian frontier but the English army, led by Edmund Langley, was ineffectively equipped and financed.
+On the death of Henry in 1379, the Duke of Lancaster once more put forward his claims and again found an ally in Portugal.
+In 1381, conflict erupted on the Portuguese-Castilian frontier, but the English army, led by Edmund Langley, was ineffectively equipped and financed.
 So Ferdinand made a peace for himself at Badajoz in 1382.
 In 1383, the Treaty of Salvaterra stipulated that Beatrice, Ferdinand's daughter and heiress, would marry King John I of Castile, and thus secure the ultimate union of the two crowns.

-Ferdinand left no male heir when he died, probably from poisoning, at Lisbon on 22 October 1383, and the direct Burgundian line, which had been in possession of the throne since the days of Count Henry (about 1112), became extinct.
-The stipulations of the Treaty of Salvaterra were set aside, and John, Grand Master of the order of Aviz, Ferdinand's illegitimate brother, claimed the throne.
-This led to a period of war and political indefinition known as the 1383–1385 Crisis.
+Ferdinand left no male heir when he died, probably from poisoning, at Lisbon on 22 October 1383, and the direct Burgundian line, which had owned the throne since the days of Count Henry (about 1112), became extinct.
+The stipulations of the Treaty of Salvaterra were set aside, and John, Grand Master of the Order of Aviz, Ferdinand's illegitimate brother, claimed the throne.
+This led to a period of war and political instability known as the 1383–1385 Crisis.
 John became the first king of the House of Aviz in 1385.

 Ferdinand's spectacular ornate tomb can be found on display at the Carmo Archaeological Museum in Lisbon.
 His body was destroyed during the Invasions of Portugal, when he was still buried in Santarém, and was never recovered.